-Lindsey Mastis is an Emmy Award winning News Anchor in Washington, DC.
+Lindsey Mastis is an Emmy Award-winning News Anchor in Washington, DC, at ABC 7 News.

-On Capitol Hill, Lindsey had a front row seat during the final confirmation vote for one of the most controversial Supreme Court nominees in history, covered the historic House hearing involving Facebook CEO Mark Zuckerberg, and witnessed multiple government shutdowns from inside the US Capitol.
+On Capitol Hill, Lindsey takes a front-row seat during historic events, including during the trial and final vote to impeach President Trump, the final confirmation vote for one of the most controversial Supreme Court nominees in history, the historic House hearing involving Facebook CEO Mark Zuckerberg, and witnessed multiple government shutdowns from inside the US Capitol.

 She covered the first inaugurations of Presidents Donald Trump and Barack Obama.
 She also covered Obama's re-election in 2012 from the swing state of Ohio.

-Internationally, Lindsey traveled throughout India and created a documentary about child mortality with the International Reporting Project, taught TV journalism and social media to journalists in Erbil (the capital of Iraqi Kurdistan), and reported on medical tourism in Mexico.
+Internationally, Lindsey traveled throughout India to host and produce a documentary about child mortality through the International Reporting Project.
+She also taught TV journalism and social media to journalists in Erbil (the capital of Iraqi Kurdistan) and reported on medical tourism in Mexico.

 Lindsey graduated from Southern Illinois University, Carbondale, with a Bachelor of Science in News-Editorial Journalism, and a minor in Administration of Justice.

-She often volunteers and emcees events in the Washington, DC, area, including organizations to benefit the Special Olympics and Autism Speaks.
+She often volunteers and emcees events in the Washington, DC, area, including organizations to benefit the Special Olympics and Toys for Tots.

 In her free time, she enjoys trail running, plays piano, and collects vinyl records.